-- the statement of comprehensive income;
+- · the statement of comprehensive income;

-- the statement of financial position;
+- · the statement of financial position;

-- the statement of changes in equity;
+- · the statement of changes in equity; and

-- the statement of cash flows; and

-- the related notes 1 to 18.
+- the related notes 1 to 15.

-The financial reporting framework that has been applied in their preparation is applicable law, United Kingdom adopted international accounting standards and IFRSs as issued by the IASB.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 101 "Reduced Disclosure Framework" (United Kingdom Generally Accepted Accounting Practice).

-2. Basis for opinion
+Basis for opinion